LucyVers/learn-agentic-ai-with-me/blog/2024-03/getting-started-with-agentic-ai.md

 ## References

 1. [Microsoft's AI Agents for Beginners Course](https://github.com/microsoft/ai-agents-for-beginners) - An excellent resource that helped me understand these concepts

-2. [Additional resources coming soon...]
+## Learning Resources I'm Using

+If you're interested in learning more about AI Agents, I highly recommend starting with:
+- Microsoft's AI Agents for Beginners course (linked above)

 ---

 *This post is part of my AI learning journey.
 I'm learning in public and sharing my insights as I go.
 Have experience with AI Agents?
 I'd love to hear your thoughts and experiences in the comments!*

-## Learning Resources I'm Using

-If you're interested in learning more about AI Agents, I highly recommend starting with:
-- Microsoft's AI Agents for Beginners course (linked above)
-- [Coming soon: More resources as I discover them]